jordansds/Archipelago_TWW3_Alt/README.md

 website then in the connection field you will need to enter `archipelago.gg/` followed by the port number.
 The port will be displayed on the lobby page for the multiworld.

- - Launch Total War Warhammer 3 and in the mod launcher, enable the QOL.pack along with either the spheres or conquest .pack file you downloaded (depending on which gamemode the Archipelago Launcher says).
+ - Launch Total War Warhammer 3 and in the mod launcher, enable the .pack file you downloaded.
 (If the mods do not show up, try using [this mod manager](https://github.com/Shazbot/WH3-Mod-Manager/releases/tag/v2.16.14) instead (it's better).
 **.pack is the file format used by TWW3 mods and contains the code needed for the game modes to function.
 Make sure you *don't* use the Archipelago mod found on the Steam workshop, it is for another dev's outdated APWorld.**